18020132/dao-duc-tung.github.io/src/pages/basic-data-engineering/docker/introduction/index.md

 ### What is docker?

 - A client program which is a command line interface (CLI).
-- A server program that listens for whatever you ask for when you use that CLI.
+- A server program that listens to whatever you ask for when you use that CLI.
-- A program that builds containers defined by you (later we'll see how to define them ourselves).
+- A program that builds containers defined by you.
 - A service that stores and shares containers on the internet so everyone can find the other's work.
 - A company that makes all of those things.